WHERE TO WATCH THE RACE

 Want to check out the action in Ireland’s top international stage race for women?

-The 12th edition of An Post Rás na mBan kicks off in Kilkenny on Wednesday 6th September and the best women bike riders from Ireland and abroad are busy making their final preparations for the five-day epic.
+The 15th edition of Rás na mBan kicks off in Kilkenny on Wednesday 8th September and the best women bike riders from Ireland and abroad are busy making their preparations for the five-day epic.

-Riders from a total of 14 different countries make up the 25 squads set to do battle over 400km of racing on six separate stages across the five days on some of the most beautiful roads in and around County Kilkenny.
+Riders from a total of 13 different countries are set to do battle over 400km of racing on six separate stages across the five days on some of the most beautiful roads in and around County Kilkenny.

 Here’s our guide to the best places to catch the action during the week.
 It’s going to be an epic week of top class bike racing.
 Here’s where to see all the action.

-This epic stage will go a long way to deciding who dons the final pink An Post Rás na mBan jersey in 2016.
-This is the first summit finish in the history of the race and, uniquely, the final two categorised hills of the day come in quick succession.
+This epic all-new stage will go a long way to telling us who can win Rás na mBan 2021.
+This is the toughest day of climbing in the race and a second visit to the beautiful Slieve Blooms region in Laois.
+Following a fast opening segment through Crettyard, Stradbally and into Portlaoise, the riders will charge towards Mountmellick and the arduous ascent of the Wolftrap climb.
+From the descemt it’s straight into the final 4.4km climb to the finish on The Cut.
 By the time the leading riders emerge into view, they’ll have three tough days of racing in their legs and there’s sure to be a lot of distance between the first and last rider to complete.
 Stay and cheer them all on and why not bring your bike and try the hill for yourself?

 Unique among the six stages, the riders race alone against the clock in the shortest stage of the event but one that is sure to have a big influence on the general classification.
-Riders roll down the Honda Ireland start ramp on the Waterford Road and finish this short, sharp shock of a stage close by in a straight ‘out and back’ test.
+Riders roll down the start ramp outside Tullaroan GAA club and ride up the challenging climb to the beautiful setting of the wind farm at Ballybay.